Skip to main content

 1. Supply discipline matters more than demand growth.
 The Northeast and Midwest metros scoring highest did not experience a construction boom.
 Limited new supply in the face of steady (not spectacular) demand produces healthy, balanced markets.
 Sun Belt metros attracted both people and builders, and the builders did not stop when the people slowed down.

 2. Affordability is the foundation.
-Markets where median-income households can realistically purchase a median-priced home score well on HomeReady.
-Markets where price-to-income ratios stretched to 5x or beyond during the boom are now correcting, and that correction drags down both scores.
+Markets where median-income households can realistically purchase a median-priced home tend to hold demand and score well.
+Markets where price-to-income ratios stretched to 5x or beyond during the boom are now correcting, and that correction drags down their PropertyIQ Scores.

 3. Economic diversification provides stability.
 The top-scoring metros are not dependent on a single industry.
 Rochester has healthcare and higher education.
 Hartford has insurance and aerospace.
 Chicago and Pittsburgh have deeply diversified economies.
 By contrast, several struggling Sun Belt metros were disproportionately fueled by pandemic-era remote work and speculative investment, demand sources that proved temporary.